-Mezzo-soprano Megan Moore, currently completing her Artist Diploma at The Juilliard School, is making waves as a young artist of versatility and depth.
-A recent prize winner at the Gerda Lissner Lieder & Song Competition, Megan just completed a run of performances as Doraballa in Così fan tutte at Juilliard.
+Mezzo-soprano Megan Moore, currently completing her Artist Diploma at The Juilliard School, is quickly making waves as a young artist of versatility and depth.
+In the 2019-2020 season Megan was a prize winner at the Gerda Lissner Lieder & Song Competition, and was praised by OperaWire for her “undeniable sex appeal” and “strength as an actress” for her appearance as Doraballa in Così fan tutte at Juilliard.

-Acclaimed for her Rossini interpretations, "elegant vocal gymanistics," and "rapid-fire coloratura", Megan's favorite roles are Rosina in Il Barbiere di Siviglia and the title role in La Cenerentola. (click for video highlights).
-This summer she looks forward to being an Apprentice Artist at Santa Fe Opera, where she will cover Rosina in her fourth production of Barbiere in as many years.
-Next season she will reprise Angelina in La Cenerentola with Annapolis Opera.
+Acclaimed for her Rossini interpretations, "elegant vocal gymnastics," and "rapid-fire coloratura", Megan's signature roles include Rosina in Il barbiere di Siviglia and the title role in La Cenerentola.
+In the summer of 2020 she looks forward to reprising the role of Rosina as she makes her debut as an Apprentice Artist with The Santa Fe Opera in what will be her fourth production of Barbiere.
+Among highlights of the 2020-2021 season will be a reprisal of the title role in La Cenerentola, this time with Annapolis Opera.

-Her signature vocal agility also shines in baroque music.
-She recently sang the trouser role of Arsamene in Haymarket Opera Company's historically-staged production of Serse, and performed Purcell and Handel excerpts in concert with the Indianapolis Baroque Orchestra.
-Equally at home with a long bel canto line, last year Megan sang the leading role of Costanza in Haydn's L'isola disabitata with Opera Naples under the baton of Ramon Tebar.
+Her signature vocal agility also shines in baroque repertoire.
+Megan was recently seen in the trouser role of Arsamene in Haymarket Opera Company's historically-staged production of Serse, as well as in concert performing Purcell and Handel excerpts in concert with the Indianapolis Baroque Orchestra.
+Equally at home with a long bel canto line, she also recently sang the leading role of Costanza in Haydn's L'isola disabitata with Opera Naples under the baton of Ramon Tebar.